egarbarino/safari_gke_2/lesson_4/README.md

 Welcome to lesson 4, in which we will focus on two new controller types: Jobs and DaemonSets.

-This lesson is organized into five modules:
+This lesson is organized into three sublessons:

 * 4.1 Implementing Batch Processes Using Jobs
 * 4.2 Scheduling Recurring Tasks Using CronJobs